Is There An At-Home Alzheimer Test? 12 Questions For Possible Patients

 Medically Reviewed By: Debra Halseth, LCSW

-Because it is such a frightening prospect, many people are eager to find a reliable form of early detection, to treat the condition most effectively.
+Because it is such a frightening prospect, many people are eager to find a reliable form of early detection, in order to treat the condition most effectively.
 While there are not any definitive prevention methods or wholly reliable screening tests, there are a few ways to keep your eyes on the possible onset of Alzheimer's and dementia, one of them a simple series of questions.

-First, a Definition: What Is Alzheimer's?
+First, A Definition: What Is Alzheimer's?

 Alzheimer's disease is a neurodegenerative disorder characterized by a progressive (and in some cases aggressive) loss of memory.
 Memory loss does far more than make you forget a loved one's face or voice, however; memory loss can severely and negatively impact your ability to walk, stand, eat, speak, communicate, and function in everyday life, and is often accompanied by anxiety, depression, paranoia, and aggression.

 As of the time of this writing, there is no cure for Alzheimer's disease.
 Symptoms may be managed and minimized, but even with treatment, the disease will continue to progress, albeit at a slower pace.
-Treatment frequently seeks to minimize the negative effects of Alzheimer's by encouraging neuroplasticity, engagement and practicing personal care, as all of these can be ravaged by the disease as it progresses.
+Treatment frequently seeks to minimize the negative effects of Alzheimer's by encouraging neuroplasticity, engagement, and practicing personal care, as all of these can be ravaged by the disease as it progresses.

-Despite its status as an increasingly-common disease in people aged 65 and older, the precise cause of Alzheimer's is not known-only its effects and symptoms.
+Despite its status as an increasingly common disease in people aged 65 and older, the precise cause of Alzheimer's is not known—only its effects and symptoms.
 While autopsies of people with Alzheimer's reveal foreign substances in the brain, depleted neural connections, and decreased gray matter, the "why" of these changes is not entirely understood, and therefore difficult to detect and impossible, at present, to prevent.